chavarera/PythonScript/Data_Structure_In_Python/Tuple/FunctionOnTuple.md

-## Built in Function For tuple :loudspeaker:
+## Built-in Function For tuple
-There are number of built in functions are available to process tuple
+There are the number of built-in functions are available to process tuple

 ### 1.length :straight_ruler:
 - **len()** function is used to return number of elements inside in tuple.